Neural Network Research to Predict Gap Risk for Financial Assets

 At the beginning before starting this blog post

-It’s at this point when I started posting in this blog …
+At this point I started posting to this blog …

 Week 1

-- The CNN results are not optimal with accuracy in the low 20s
+- The CNN results are not optimal with Threshold Accuracy in the low 20s

 - I had thus started research on LSTMs and preparing a simple LSTM model to understand this better